use-inkubator/Ecosystem-Grants/applications/bluesky.md

 - Interoperability
 	- While ink! is designed to be used on the Polkadot network, it would be beneficial for the language to be interoperable with other blockchain networks as well.
 	- This would allow developers to write smart contracts once and deploy them on multiple networks, increasing ink! adoption
-	- This showcase project could experiment on Shiden chain and expldore
+	- This showcase project could experiment on Shiden chain or other parachains to expldore

 - Adoption
 	- Document this technical showcase to make it tangible for potentail developers to better understand ink! smart contract potentials and related Substrate technology stack